nano6100/FEndProject/frontend-nanodegree-feedreader/README.md

 1. Open `index.html`.
 2. Scroll down to the end of the page
-3. you will see all the available tests to run on this project
+3. you will see all the available tests to run for this project